maxistaebler/maxistaebler.github.io/_pages/about.md

 This page contains projects that I have realized in a university context or in my spare time.
 In the big landscape of Data Science I am most enthusiastic about **Time Series Analysis**, **Urban Data Science (Geo-Data Analysis)** and **Data Visualization**.
 Therefore these topics are of course more represented than others.

 If you have any questions about projects or comments on the results achieved, please do not hesitate to contact me: [Mail](mailto:maximilianstaebler@icloud.com)

+If you want to create a similar website hosted by [github]https://www.github.com) there is an awesome tutorial which explains everything step-by-step.
+Just click [here](https://www.youtube.com/watch?v=qWrcgHwSG8M&t=1054s).